mawburn/portaler-core/docs/selfhosting.md

 You don't need to do both options so pick only the one you need.

-## Option 1 - Steps for local version:
+## Option 1 - Steps for local version

 Edit `docker-compose.yml` and `.env.example`: